-This extension will allow you to use OAuth2 integration (currently only with Google) for authentication in Axon Server.
+This extension will allow you to use OAuth2 integration for authentication in Axon Server.
 User accounts and roles from the OAuth provider are not synchronized to the Axon Server cluster, because no roles are associated with them.
 This means an account needs to be made in the cluster with the username from the provider, and roles assigned.

 To install the OAuth Extension, you need to unpack the distribution ZIP-file, so the JAR files are in the "